Dr Kalli Nikolopoulou, CPsychol, HCPC reg.

 Psychoanalytic psychotherapy can help you uncover the unique meanings of your experiences and suffering, and support you in identifying the changes you want to make.
 I find every session is a unique and significant encounter, and the therapy I offer is not a one-size-fits-all approach.
 Psychoanalytic psychotherapy is not about teaching you how to have the “correct” thoughts and emotions, or offering general advice for your concerns.

-My training in Counselling Psychology and Psychoanalytic Psychotherapy places significant value on the individual subjective experiences you have had, and the particular the ways in which your experiences may have impacted you.
+My training in Counselling Psychology and Psychoanalysis places significant value on the individual subjective experiences you have had, and the particular the ways in which your experiences may have impacted you.
 It is assumed that unconscious forces drive our behaviours, and shape our thoughts and emotional responses, for reasons that are many times not obvious to us.

 If we meet for a session I will invite you to speak as freely as possible, in a safe and non-judgemental space.
 If we decide to proceed to work together, our therapy will be open-ended, which means that it may last from a few weeks, to months, or years, depending on what you want and what you find useful.
 Our sessions will take place weekly, and we may agree to meet once or more times in a week, depending on what is more helpful for you at a given time.